 What Are The Negative Effects Of Stress: In prehistoric times, the physical changes in response to stress were an essential adaptation for meeting natural threats.
 Even in the modern world, the stress response can be an asset for raising levels of performance during critical events such as a sports activity, an important meeting, or in situations of actual danger or crisis.
 If stress becomes persistent and low-level, however, all parts of the body's stress apparatus (the brain, heart, lungs, vessels, and muscles) become chronically over or under activated.
 This may produce physical or psychological damage over time.
 Acute stress can also be harmful in certain situations.

-Stress-related conditions that are most likely to produce negative physical effects Include:
+Stress-related conditions that are most likely to produce negative physical effects include:

-An accumulation of persistent stressful situations, particularly those that a person cannot easily control (for example, high-pressured work plus an unhappy relationship).
+The accumulation of persistent stressful situations, particularly those that a person cannot easily control (for example, high-pressured work plus an unhappy relationship).
 Persistent stress following a severe acute response to a traumatic event (such as an automobile accident).
 An inefficient or insufficient relaxation response.
 Acute stress in people with serious illness, such as heart disease, or the time between diagnoses and treatment.
-Or the ongoing financial burden associated with an illness; yourself or a loved one
+Or the ongoing financial burden associated with illness; yourself or a loved one

 Psychological Effects of Stress: Studies suggest that the inability to adapt to stress is associated with the onset of depression or anxiety.
 Some evidence suggests that repeated release of the stress hormones produces hyperactivity in the hypothalamus-pituitary-adrenal axis (HPA Axis) and disrupts normal levels of serotonin, the nerve chemical that is critical for feelings of well-being.